oubino/locpix/README.md

 Currently the location is taken in as feature vector i.e. the values of x and y Obviously may want to play with this - number of photons etc.

+Pre transform: saves pretransform.pt saves the pre transform that was done to the data i.e. a knn graph of this shape

+so that it can make sure the data loaded in afterwards has gone through same preprocessing